 “We can’t be sure that this (the RAS memorandum) will affect Boiron, because there are a lot of irrational things with regard to health.
 If people really sincerely believe that something is good for them, they will continue to take it.
 And they will think that those who are opposed to homeopathy, are scientists who do not understand anything.
 This is a kind of belief, and destroying this belief with the use of rational explanation is difficult.
 As regards Boiron, they will not necessarily be greatly affected by this.
 Boiron is not the only laboratory – it is the main one in France, but there are others,” Cash said.

-Posted by GPD on February 12, 2017, With 1953 Reads Filed under Investigations.
+Posted by GPD on February 12, 2017, With 1962 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.